NSAPH-Projects/school_gun_incidents/README.md

-**Project**: Firearm-dealer-to-school proximity and school gun incidents
+**Project**: Distance Between Schools and Gun Retailers and Risk of School Gun Incidents in the United States

 **Authors**: Falco Bargagli Stoffi, Michelle Qin